 Price Range: €€

 Only 1 subway station from Kurfürstendamm you will find this great Indian restaurant.
 They have dishes from all Indian regions on the menu.
-The service is very professional and highly attentive, they show a great sense of hospitality.
-You will get a welcome drink and papadams as a starter before you order anything.
+The service is very professional and highly attentive, and they show a great sense of hospitality.
+You will get a welcome drink and papadam as a starter before you order anything.
 They have a special lunch menu from Monday – Friday from 12 p.m. until 4 p.m.
 The dishes for this business lunch change daily.
 Besides a variety of chicken, fish, and lamb curries you will find delicious biriyanis and dishes from the tandoor oven on the menu.
 The meat is very soft and the spices are well-balanced.
-Try the bathura bread.
+Try the bhatura bread.
 It’s perfect for soaking up the sauce of your curry dish and will get you addicted.
 You should best come here with a couple of friends or colleagues or with your special someone for a romantic dinner.

 Address: Pariser Str.
 56, 10719 Berlin,